vstconsulting/polemarch/doc/gui.rst

 .. image:: gui_screenshots/test_project_3.png

 After your project's status has been changed into "OK" you can confidently start working with Polemarch.

+ATTENTION!
+If you update something in your GIT repository, don't forget to run sync in Polemarch for pulling your changes.

 Module execution